erikfors/movies_db_flutter/README.md

 * [Beamer](https://pub.dev/packages/beamer) - Beamer uses the power of Router and implements all the underlying logic for you, letting you explore arbitrarily complex navigation scenarios with ease.
 * [intl](https://pub.dev/packages/intl) - Provides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and bidirectional text.
 * [flutter_rating_bar](https://pub.dev/packages/flutter_rating_bar) - A simple yet fully customizable rating bar for flutter which also include a rating bar indicator, supporting any fraction of rating.
+* [cached_network_image](https://pub.dev/packages/cached_network_image) - A flutter library to show images from the internet and keep them in the cache directory.